 1) They start with an Acceptable Use Policy

 As an ESP, your first line of defense is an Acceptable Use Policy (AUP).
 This defines exactly what emailing behavior you consider acceptable and unacceptable on your network.
 Your contract or terms of service should reference the Acceptable Use Policy and give you the right to terminate clients who violate the AUP.
 You need this to protect your network from the effects of rotten apples.

-The most important thing in an Acceptable Use Policy is to exclude sending to purchased, acquired, or appended lists.
+The most important thing in an Acceptable Use Policy is to exclude sending to purchased, acquired or appended lists.
 Sending unsolicited email in any form is poison for email delivery.
-It's important for your management team to support this, because enforcing it will mean turning away new clients or terminating existing clients – but these clients are not worth the collateral damage.
+It’s important for your management team to support this because enforcing it means turning away new clients or terminating existing clients – but these clients are not worth the collateral damage.